Chapter 39. Mom Secrets and Her Recue by DadElizabeth Lin Johnson

-Sunday morning, arising early at the Sainte Clare Hotel where I always stayed when visiting San Jose, I was tempted to drive by our former house and Edward's apartment before visiting Mom but instead drove to Alviso, again seeking its mystical connection which evaded me.
+Sunday morning after learning of my mother-in-law’s shocking revelation, I arose early at the Sainte Clare Hotel where I stayed when visiting San Jose.
+Leaving the hotel, I was tempted to drive by Edward's former apartment before visiting Mom.
+Instead, I drove to Alviso to seek again its mystical connection with Dad that still evaded me.

-Even Alviso, however, had changed and while Val's was still there, it was operated by a niece of the deceased elderly woman who fussed over Gary and me.
-The salt ponds were converted to a national park of some sort with crowds instead of the soothing loneliness they once provided.
-The estuaries were filled with kayakers and throngs toured the railroad tracks and levees reading park explanation signs.
-None matched Gary’s narrative as related to me.
+Even Alviso, however, had changed in Silicon Valley’s metamorphous.
+Val's was still there, operated by a niece of the deceased elderly woman who fussed over Gary and me, but the salt ponds had been converted to a national park.
+Instead of the soothing loneliness Alviso once provided it swarmed with visitors.
+The estuaries were filled with kayakers, throngs trekked the railroad tracks and levees and there was a new motel.
+Historical, cultural, and environmental explanation signs guided visitors.
+None matched the narrative Gary related to me.
 His, perhaps less accurate, was the better.

-Where are the nuts now?
-They're our street homeless, of course.
-The cuckoo’s nest hatchlings are downtown, begging at the crosswalk.
+Where are they now?
+They're our street homeless.
+The cuckoo’s nest hatchlings are camping in downtown, begging at the crosswalks.

-As I drove, I weighed my mother in law’s revelation and decided it best was kept as an ultra-secret.
-It renewed my curiosity about my parents, however, and I decided to ask Mom how she met Dad.
+From them I went directly to Willow Glen and Mom’s house.
+My mother in law’s revelation about Hubby’s natural father bounced about in my mind as I drove.
+I concluded it best was kept as an ultra-secret.
+It, however, renewed my curiosity about my parents.
+I decided to ask Mom how she met Dad.

-I took Mom to brunch in the little downtown of Willow Glen which had revitalized into an upscale, quaint shopping street.
-Afterward, we drove to our old Tropicana Village neighborhood, past the old house and stopped at the church of my wedding.
-There we discovered it offered mass in Tagalong, Spanish and Vietnamese.
+I took Mom to brunch in the little downtown of Willow Glen which had revitalized into an upscale boutique shop and trendy restaurant street.
+Afterward, we drove to our old Tropicana Village neighborhood.
+Our house and street looked so much smaller than remembered but were less tawdry than when we lived there, fitting for the Valley’s escalated home values.
+We stopped at the church of my wedding.
+The sign in front announced times of mass in Tagalong, Spanish, and Vietnamese.
+Mom chuckled.
+I responded.

-Crossed my mind.
-Next, we went to Dad's grave at Santa Clara Mission Cemetery with flowers for Dad's headstone proclaiming, "No Sad Songs".
+Next, we went to Dad's grave at Santa Clara Mission Cemetery with flowers for his headstone that proclaimed, "No Sad Songs."

-Back at her house, we ate take out Thai food, then sipped wine in her small back yard.
-I enjoyed the California sun and let it dry out my Pacific Northwest dampness.
-The wine warmed me too.
+In the afternoon, back at her house, we ate take out Thai food and sipped wine in her small back yard.
+I enjoyed the late afternoon California sun and let it dry out my Pacific Northwest dampness.
+The wine warmed us.

 Mom rarely drank.
 A little wine turned her complexion red and her tongue loose.
 She gained color as we drank.
-At rosy pink, we talked, talked as daughter and mother, as confidants, as equals.
-Other than housekeeper gossip from long ago it was the first time we talked beyond chit chat.
-To resolve past puzzles and get to how she came from Hawaii to California and met Dad, I set her up with a flattery compliment.
+At rosy, pink, we talked, talked as daughter and mother confidants, adult equals.
+Other than Sainte Clare Hotel housekeeper gossip from long ago it was the first time we talked beyond chit chat.
+To get to how she came from Hawaii to California and met Dad, I set her up with flattery.

-"Mom, I admire you, I want you to know.
+"Mom, I admire you.
 I always did but as I grow older, I admire you more.
 I appreciate everything you did for me."

-"No, it I, admire you.
+"No, I admire you.
 You help me.
 I must thank you.
-Even little, you help."
+Even when you little, you help."

 "Mom, tell me about Hawaii and how you met Dad?"

 There it was, point-blank.
-I wanted to know the past, the past never talked about.
-She sat silent; a tear welled up and zig-zagged down one wrinkled red-hued cheek.
+I wanted to know her past, the past she never talked about.
+She sat silent.
+A tear welled up and zig-zagged down one wrinkled, red-hued cheek.

 "Please Mom, don't cry, I didn't mean to make you cry.
 Let's talk about something else.
 Do you need some help in the yard?"

 Her face crinkled in concentration.
-She was struggling with memories, scabbed ones, now scraping them open.
+She was struggling with memories, scar scabbed over ones, now scraped open by my inquiry.
 When she finally spoke, she reverted to the Pidgin English of her Hawaiian origin.

 "Okay, okay, I tell you.
 You must know.
 You must know your mother now.
-Not good, not good.
-It bad, very bad.
+It not good, not good, it bad, very bad.
 You must not tell I was bad."

 "Ha!
 Mom, you make me smile.
 I know you.
 You can't lie to your daughter, the daughter who always went to Mass with you.
 You’re not bad!
 You’re the goodliest!"

-I thought she was going to tell me she was not a virgin when she married Dad or her and Dad never married.
+My conjecture was she would tell me she was not a virgin when she married Dad or her and Dad never married.
 I repressed a smile thinking of how her bad would pale before mine.

 She fell silent needing a nudge to continue.
 My mind flashed to thinking she was struggling to say something about Rickie being killed in Vietnam, somehow twisting it into being her fault.
 I needed her to get over the Rickie bump to get her to tell me how she left Hawaii and met Dad.

 "Mom there’s nothing you can say that would make me think less of you.
 I know you.
 I’m your daughter.
 Trust me.
-I have some sins.
+I have some sins, whoppers.
 I'm not the goody daughter you think.
-Please tell me about Rickie and then how you met Dad"
+Please tell me about Rickie and then how you met Dad?"

 It came as a whisper.
 Boom!
 It exploded in my ears.
 Out of nowhere came, half-brother?

-I sat quite to let this sink in while I mulled over what would come next.
-Racing, no bouncing to and fro in my mind was.
+I sat quiet to let this sink in while I mulled over what would come next.
+Racing, no, bouncing to and fro in my mind was.